mongodb-labs/mongo-web-shell/docs/rest_api.md

           resource can access it (probably done through cookies).
 Spec out this behavior.
-        * Eventually, the db resource will be able to be copied from several initial templates that are specified in the configuration file; there should be a parameter in the request to specify which template to copy.
+        * Eventually, the db resource will be able to be copied from several initial data sets that are specified in the configuration file; there should be a parameter in the request to specify which data set to copy.

 * `POST db/:id` :: Queries the db resource at the given id and returns a status